tracespace/gerber-to-svg/API.md

 #### id and attributes option

 The `id` and `attributes` options are used to set additional attributes of the top-level SVG node.
 Either the `id` option or `attributes.id` is required. `id` should be unique to avoid display problems with multiple SVGs on the same page.
-Any periods (`.`) in the id will be replaced with dashes (`-`).

 Some good candidates for other attributes to specify are: